Implementation phase of a VPA process

 - Amending the FLEGT Regulation, which gives the EU authority to verify FLEGT licences on timber entering the EU market

 To date, only the VPAs of Ghana and Indonesia have reached the stage of joint evaluation of timber legality assurance systems.
-In the case of Indonesia, the findings and recommendations of the joint evaluation led the EU and Indonesia to develop and regularly update an action plan for VPA implementation that maps out a path to FLEGT licensing.
+In the case of Indonesia, the findings and recommendations of the joint evaluation led the EU and Indonesia to develop and regularly update an action plan for VPA implementation that mapped out a path to FLEGT licensing.
 The action plan was shared publicly (see link below).
+Once the parties were satisfied that the recommendations of the joint evaluation had been implemented, they confirmed that FLEGT licensing could begin on 15 November 2016.

 Exports of FLEGT-licensed timber and EU border controls.
 When the parties are satisfied that the timber legality assurance system functions as required by the VPA, the partner country can begin to issue FLEGT licences to legal timber and timber products of the types listed in the VPA annex on product scope.
 Customs authorities in EU member states can then verify FLEGT-licensed products at their borders and allow them to enter the EU market.